 My long history with addiction came to a head when I began drinking two bottles of scotch a day and using all sorts of other substances.
-From my first meeting onwards, Forward gave me simple, practical advice that hadn’t occurred to me before.
+From my first meeting onwards, Forward gave me practical advice that hadn’t occurred to me before.
 When we talked about reduction, the first thing my key worker suggested was just to ‘buy a smaller bottle of whiskey’ or ‘drink the same amount, but put less scotch in and more Pepsi’.
-It’s the basic things like that that made me start thinking a different way.
+It’s the simple things like that that made me start thinking a different way.

 Whenever I’d given up substances before, I’d always relapsed.
 But Forward taught me to be kind to myself, and that it takes time to rebuild and learn a new way of being.
 In that way, they taught me how to sustain my recovery.

 Forward also introduced me to the idea that it’s not enough to just stop using; you need to do some work on understanding and looking after yourself as a whole.
 They reinforced the idea that nutrition and visits to the doctor are important.
 While I was with Forward, I started going to physio, which enabled me to get rid of my walker.
 I came to see all of that as part of my recovery.

 I had volunteered with substance misuse services before, but found the staff never really knew what to do with us volunteers.
 However, Forward implemented a proper volunteer programme that I could contribute to on a regular basis.
 They made a special effort to align my volunteer work to my interests and needs.
 I used to accompany the team to facilitate and co-facilitate groups at different hubs, and learned a lot from the experience.